megatommy/megatommy.github.io/source/_projects/my-first-website.md

 ---
-extends: _layouts.image-right
+extends: _layouts.project
 section: projectContent
 title: My first website
+subtitle: "Built using HTML, JS, CSS"
+keywords: "website,assignment"
 description: "My very first website ever made!
 It has nothing to do with the current web standards, but it is cute to display for others to see."
 categories: projects
 image: /assets/img/projects/first-website.png
 image_alt: "Showing off my krazy HTML skills of back then, when I started programming"
-subtitle: "Built using HTML, JS, CSS"
 display: "school"
 weight: 83
 ---